| The

 Sure, it’s fun to rip a package apart!
 Also,

 some people don’t have room for storing a bunch of saved-up stuff.
+On the other hand, it’s a real shame to let that beautiful,

 useful (sometimes expensive) stuff go to waste!
 You’ve